Bostonhacks/bostonhacks-api/README.md

 `npm run docker:dev`

-If you don't need to override the standard production compose file, start your application by running:
+If you don't need to override the standard compose file, start your application by running:

 `docker-compose up --build`.